passcert-project/pw_generator_server/test_data/README.md

 And should be checked against:
 - `8 0 8 0 8 0 8 0 8 --minclasses 3`  -> 94% compliance.

-However, since Bitwarden sets the default length of the password to 14 when the minlength given is lower than 14, there are 6 failing passwords according to this policy --- they have more than 8 lowercase letters.
+However, since Bitwarden sets the default length of the password to 14 when the minlength given is lower than 14, there are 6 failing passwords according to this policy --- they have more than 8 lowercase/uppercase letters.
 The real policy these passwords should be:

 - `14 0 14 0 14 0 14 0 14 --minclasses 3` -> 100% compliance.